Steps¶

 The current tracing activity for custom tags, spans, and events |

-A step does not need to know about the whole engine — it gets a focused execution context and returns a focused result.
+A step does not need to know about the whole engine.
+It gets a focused execution context and returns a focused result.

 What a step returns: StepResult¶